A Cinema Italy Special Event

 FREE and open to the public

-All films are in Italian with English subtitles – trailers & synopsis are available in the FILMS section: https://www.cinemaitaly.com/films/
+All films are in Italian with English subtitles – synopsis &trailers are available on the FILMS section: https://www.cinemaitaly.com/atlanta/cinema-italy-films/

 No ticket purchase is necessary but arrive early as seating is on a first come, first served basis.